 In the light of growing scientific studies and evidence, we find ourselves constantly changing our eating habits, lifestyles, and diets.
 To conform to a healthy standard of living, we’re routinely coming up with natural alternatives to processed and artificial food ingredients.
 Trending, these days, is natural food coloring for frosting and baking.
 Apparently, bakers and frosting lovers have found their niche!
 This article is your go-to guide for the latest developments in the food color industry.
-It’s a comprehensive guide that also informs you about the detrimental effects of artificial colors and how decades-old big corporations are finally making switches to these healthy and natural food dyes!
+It’s a that also informs you about the detrimental effects of artificial colors and how decades-old big corporations are finally making switches to these healthy and natural food dyes!
 You can experiment with various fruits and vegetables to produce mild to concentrated coloring.

 Universally, in all cultures, colorful treats are attractive and appetite-inducing.
 Before you venture out to make delicious sweets, you should learn how to extract natural colorful pigments from foods and vegetables.
 It’s a fairly simple process yet does away with having to rely upon store-bought food colors.
 You can produce vibrant colors without using chemicals but make sure you only use small quantities to avoid adding fruit/veggie flavors to your treats.
 These dyes are most suitable for cake icing and frosting, as they’re not concentrated enough to be used in cakes.
 In this section, we cover 7 homemade dyes with each color being produced from a variety of sources: